It takes the right information to build back better

 The idea is straightforward – if we can optimize what we do where, we can bring land back into balance.
 In turn, this can help us bring nature, climate and the people’s needs, such as food and energy, into balance.
-And in the process, we can stabilize the primary transmission pathway for emerging infectious diseases like COVID-19, which is land use change.
+And in the process, we can stabilize the primary driver for emerging infectious diseases like COVID-19, which is land use change.

 But getting this done requires unprecedented cooperation among the many providers and many users of that information.
 Today, those end users will have their say on improving the quality of data used to monitor land.